Callum027/ansible-collection-palworld-dedicated-server/README.md

 ### `callum027.palworld_dedicated_server.install`

-This playbook creates the service users, directories and files for Palworld Dedicated Server, starts the server, and configures it to run on startup.
+This playbook creates the files and directories for Palworld Dedicated Server, starts the server, and configures it to run on startup.

 ```bash